dora-team/fourkeys/experimental/terraform/README.md

     ```

-Current functionality (2021-02-19):
+Current functionality (GitHub+CloudBuild only):
 - Create a GCP project (outside of terraform)
 - Build the event-handler container image and push to GCR [TODO: use AR instead]
 - Deploy the event-handler container as a Cloud Run service
 - Emit the event-handler endpoint as an output
 - Create and store webhook secret
 - Emit the secrfet as an output
+- Set up (some of) BigQuery

 TODO:
+- (The rest of the VCSes and CI/CD systems)
 - Create pubsub
-- Set up BigQuery
 - Build and deploy bigquery workers
 - Establish BigQuery data transfer
 - Populate Data Studio dashboard
+- Helloworld project creation
 - (much else)

 ALSO: